MohdOtaibi17/Sentiment-Analysis-App/README.md

-# Sentiment Analysis Web App
+# Sentiment Analysis Web App.

 This is a **Sentiment Analysis Web Application** built using **Streamlit**.
 The app allows users to input customer reviews (manually, via CSV, or predefined sample reviews) and analyzes their sentiment using multiple models: